boolean-uk/csharp-dependency-injection-with-concrete-workshop/README.md

 Demonstrate in a C# console app how to instantiate classes and debug.
 Demonstrate overloading with multiple constructors, methods.
 I’ll create  VW solution with a console application called VW.Factory which we will use to create cars & parts.
 Constructing cars by passing in parts to the constructor.

+Set up instructions
+Fork this repository and clone the forked version to your machine Open the workshop.sln in Visual Studio

 ![](./images/herby.JPG)